 Cash Optimization

 Finance and treasury departments are arming themselves with tools and processes to help monitor, conserve, and maximize cash returns in uncertain times.
 Accounts payable can also play a prominent role in the cash optimization process.
-After all, accounts payable is one of the largest, if not the largest, dispenser of a company’s cash.
+After all, accounts payable is one of the largest, if not the largest, dispensers of a company’s cash.

 Do You Know Your DPO (Days Payables Outstanding)?